CROH-Lab/Standard-Operating-Procedures/Equipment/Guava.md

 8. Fill tubes according to the diagram found on the laminated cheatsheet.
 9. Select tube location ***9*** as the capillary shutdown position.
-10. Ensure that the waste vial is empty and the wash vial is at least half filled with ICF.
+10. Ensure that the waste vial is empty and the wash vial is at least half-filled with ICF.

 ----